 Course Information Form (CIF)

-Course Information Forms (CIF) allow faculty to publish detailed information about their courses.
-Readers find enticing course descriptions and clear requirements appealing and useful.
+Course Information Forms (CIFs) allow faculty to publish detailed information about their courses.
+Students find enticing course descriptions and clear requirements appealing and useful.

 Faced with demands like employer commitments, care-taking responsibilities, medical issues, and location constraints, continuing and prospective students use the information to decide whether an online course is a good fit.
 Because online sections also tend to fill quickly, it becomes critical for students to plan for alternatives, if a preferred course is not a good fit.